About the Opportunity

 To learn more about the Probation Department, click here

-Probation Corrections Officer I/II position is an entry-level Peace Officer position.
-It is part of the Classified Service of the County and is assigned to the Stanislaus County Probation Corrections Officer Association (SCPCOA) bargaining unit for labor relations purposes.
+This position is part of the Classified Service of the County and is assigned to the Stanislaus County Deputy Probation Officer Association (SCDPOA) bargaining unit for labor relations purposes.

 Individuals who are in a full-time classification position are required to serve a twelve-month probationary period, which may be extended an additional six months, for a total of eighteen months.